jdalberthal/Video-and-Image-Fun/README.md

 - **Video Corruption Analysis**: Scan video files for general corruption, container mismatches, and `moov atom` placement using FFmpeg.
 - **Video Repair**: Attempt to repair corrupted video files by re-muxing, re-encoding, or fixing the `moov atom`.
 - **Deep File Metadata Extraction**: Pulls detailed EXIF data from images and comprehensive shell properties from any file type.
+- **Import/Export Results**: Export scan results to CSV and import them later for review.
 - **3D Media Faceted Sphere**: Display images and videos on a rotating 3D faceted sphere.
 - **3D Media Sphere**: Display images and videos on a rotating 3D sphere.
 - **3D Media Pie**: Display media on the front and back of 8 rotating 3D pie slices.
+- **3D Media Pinwheel**: Display media on multiple, independently rotating 3D planes arranged in a pinwheel pattern.
 - **3D Media Cube**: Display images or videos on the faces of an interactive, rotating 3D cube.
 - **Continuous Media Scroller**: Create a seamless, gapless horizontal or vertical scrolling display of images and videos.
 - **3D Floating Cubes**: Display media on multiple, independently moving and rotating 3D cubes.